naepre/BINF4241-group29/Assignment_5/README.md

       c.
 Say "UNO"
         + You can only say it if you have two cards before playing a card or one card after playing a card.
         + You can only say it during your turn.
+        - The player cannot say several times "UNO" to stack the times he said "UNO" beforehand.
+        Note:
-        Note: If you ignore it, other players have the possibility to point it out, but only until the next card is played.
+        If you ignore it, other players have the possibility to point it out, but only until the next card is played.
 If they do you have to draw 2 cards.
+        If you draw cards again and get down to one card again, you still have to declare "UNO".

       d.
 Point out Someone forgot to say "UNO"
         + You can only say it after someone said UNO.